timheilman/latin/README.md

 * Introduction (chapter 0) English flashcards on timeline of antiquity, pronunciation, and Latin authors.

-* All conjugations (1,2,3,3io,4) inverted from Wheelock presentation for focus on reading comprehension rather than writing/speaking skills.
-The template is, front: [conj., prin. part, Latin verb ending without macrons], back: [ending with macrons, person, number, tense, mood, voice], including distinguishment in p/n/t/m/v depending on macron
+* All conjugations (1,2,3,3io,4) and all irregular verbs inverted from Wheelock presentation for focus on reading comprehension rather than writing/speaking skills.
+The template is, front: [conj., prin. part, Latin verb ending without macrons] or [irreg verb form without macrons], back: [ending or form with macrons, person, number, tense, mood, voice], including distinguishment in p/n/t/m/v depending on macron

 * All declensions (1,2,3,3istem,4,5) noun forms inverted from Wheelock